cran/nanonext/README.md

 Package installation will automatically build the libraries if required.

-*Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than that available on OpenCSW - see the ‘cmake’ website for the latest source file which can be built with just a C compiler.*
+*Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than available on OpenCSW - refer to the ‘cmake’ website for the latest source file (requiring only a C compiler to build).*

 #### Windows

-For R \>= 4.2 using the ‘rtools42’ toolchain, ‘libnng’ v1.6.0 (539e559)
+For R \>= 4.2 using the ‘rtools42’ toolchain, ‘libnng’ v1.6.0 (8e1836f)
 and ‘libmbedtls’ v3.2.1 will be automatically compiled from the package sources during installation.

-For previous R versions, pre-compiled ‘libnng’ v1.6.0 (539e559) and ‘libmbedtls’ v3.2.1 libraries are downloaded and used for installation instead.
+For previous R versions, pre-compiled ‘libnng’ v1.6.0 (8e1836f) and ‘libmbedtls’ v3.2.1 libraries are downloaded and used for installation instead.